 But the question remained: how are we actually going to make the wrenches?
 They had to be functional, durable, and reasonably priced.
 AND made in America!
 After doing some research, a guitar player buddy of mine suggested I enlist the talents of The Guitar Factory's Marty Schulte, the brilliant aluminum guitar designer who’s known for building aluminum guitars for the stars.
 His customers included the likes of Tito Jackson and Travis Tritt.
 Marty's skills were just what we needed.
 Marty was more than eager to work with us and we began the process of CNC manufacturing the Drummer's Wing Nut Wrench out of lightweight aircraft aluminum.

 I quickly learned that CNC tooling is slow-going with only one machine.
 I had to find a way to produce more wrenches and still maintain quality.
 That’s when I came across a very interesting independent manufacturer from Blaine MN.
 His state-of-the-art metal shop could produce multiple wrenches at the same time – and for a reasonable cost (considering their high quality and expertise).
 His skilled crew worked with speed, high-tech precision, and pride.
 These were my people.

-is sold in music stores, hardware stores and conveniently online (in the safety & comfort of your home – we’ve all heard that enough lately).
+is sold in music stores, hardware stores and conveniently online.
+Click, click, boom.
 It’s the perfect multi-purpose tool.
 Check it out.
-Not only for drum hardware, it works surprisingly well on ceiling hooks, eye-bolts, thumb screws, elbow hooks and every fastener imaginable.
+And not only for drum hardware, it works surprisingly well on ceiling hooks, eye-bolts, thumb screws, elbow hooks and every fastener imaginable.
 It will make your life easier.